Chiral numerical renormalization group: The Wilson Ladder

-with $\mathbf{E}_{n}$ and $\mathbf{T}_{n}$ coefficient matrices.
-Eqs.\,(\ref{eq:H-Coupling-Chain}) and (\ref{eq:H-Bath-Chain}) describe a generalized Wilson chain \citep{liuQuantumImpuritiesChannel2016}, and resemble the expressions obtained in the standard scheme for a single-impurity \citep{bullaNumericalRenormalizationGroup2008}.
+where $\mathbf{E}_{n}$ and $\mathbf{T}_{n}$ are $2\times2$ coefficient matrices.
+Eqs.\,(\ref{eq:H-Chain}) resemble the expressions obtained in the standard Wilson chain scheme for a single-impurity \citep{bullaNumericalRenormalizationGroup2008}.
 The difference is that fermionic operators are promoted to 2-vectors of operators, and scalar coefficients are promoted to $2\times2$ matrices.
 We will demonstrate that due to particle-hole symmetry in the bath, we can nullify the off-diagonal elements of $\mathbf{T}_{n}$ and the diagonal elements of $\mathbf{E}_{n}$, resulting in a ladder structure, as depicted in Fig.\,\ref{fig:Tridiag-Ladder}.